 Not every type of interest can be deducted on your taxes.
 For example, you cannot deduct interest on loans that you took out to pay taxes or put money into a retirement plan.
 You also cannot deduct interest on debts that your business does not actually owe or interest paid through a second loan from the original lender.
 (You can start claiming a deduction for this interest once you start paying off the second loan.)
 Unless you are running a C corporation, you cannot deduct interest on overdue taxes.
 If you are a cash basis taxpayer, you will need to wait to deduct any prepaid interest until the following year.
 You also cannot deduct interest if you took out a loan of more than $50,000 based on your life insurance policy or the life insurance policy of someone else who is involved in the business.

 Only interest on loan money actually spent on business expenses is deductible, not loan money sitting in a bank account.

 Using Depreciation for Certain Types of Interest

 You cannot deduct loan origination fees for mortgages on business real estate.
 However, you can spread the deduction for the loan origination fees over multiple years through the depreciation process by adding them to the cost of the real estate.
-If your business involves building houses or other structures, you cannot deduct interest on construction loans but can use depreciation instead.
-If your business makes goods that are worth $1 million or more with an estimated production time of over one year, you cannot deduct interest on loans to produce your goods but can use depreciation instead.
+If your business involves building houses or other structures, you cannot deduct interest on construction loans but can potentially use depreciation instead.